The Sharp Museum is the only encyclopedic museum in southern Illinois.

 - George Fraunfelter Library - a 1,500+ volume geology resource library

 - George Fraunfelter Gallery - an exhibition gallery devoted to the display of specimens representing geologic history

 - The medical sciences are represented through a collection of early 20th century medical and dental artifacts

-The University Museum's humanities collection has over 22,000 artifacts that reflect history, world cultures, and the archaeological past.
+The Sharp Museum's humanities collection has over 22,000 artifacts that reflect history, world cultures, and the archaeological past.
 The Museum is fortunate to house significant humanities collections such as the WPA models of furniture, housing and transportation constructed at the Museum during the Great Depression and the Melanesian collection of ceremonial masks, textiles, pottery, weapons, and tools.

 - Historic Collection - focuses on Southern Illinois regional and general American history

 - Anthropology Collection - includes material culture from Africa, Asia, Eastern Europe, Oceania, and the Americas

 - Archaeology Collection - contains artifacts from Southern Illinois, Mexico, and Central and South America